modenaxe/awesome-biomechanics/README.md

 * **MorphoSource** by Duke University.
 MorphoSource has approximately 27,000 published 3D models of biological specimens (largely skeletal material).
 You can view all of these in your web browser with no required software.
 Around 13,000 of these are open access and can be freely downloaded for further visualization or measurement. </br>
 :computer: [website](https://www.morphosource.org)

-* **The Open Research Scan Archive (formerly: Penn Cranial CT Database)** contains high resolution (sub-millimeter) scans of human and non-human crania from the Penn University Museum and other institutions. </br>
+* **The Open Research Scan Archive (formerly: Penn Cranial CT Database)** by the University of Pennsylvania Museum of Archaeology and Anthropology (curators: Thomas Schoenemann and Janet Monge). contains high resolution (sub-millimeter) scans of human and non-human crania from the Penn University Museum and other institutions.
+The collection includes approximately 1800 crania (1200 from the Samuel George Morton Collection, then extended by J. Aitken Meigs). </br>
 :computer: [website](https://penn.museum/sites/orsa/Overview.html)